-As an integrated animal feed manufacturer, we serve a diverse mix of species and lifecycles.
-Ridley is one of the largest domestic consumers of Australian-grown cereal grains and a significant employer in farming communities where our facilities are located.
+Ridley is one of the largest domestic consumers of Australian-grown cereal grains, and as a significant employer in farming communities, Ridley is part of the economic and social fabric of rural Australia.

 Our integrated capability and scale spans the production and sourcing of raw materials, specialised nutrition formulation, feed manufacturing and on-ground sales support.
 We cater to a diverse range of customers, from commercial farms to backyard enthusiasts in the dairy, poultry, pig, aquaculture, sheep and beef industries, and to the equine, canine and home layer markets in the retail sector.